AriFordsham/GHCWiki/cross-compilation/roadmap.md

      * Cabal should be aware of the bootstrapping relationships between toolchains (next item).

-#.
-Cabal should be aware of the available toolchains
+2. Cabal should be aware of the available toolchains

-   Currently cross-compilers such as GHCJS and Asterius use two GHC compilers: one for the target and another for the host (used to build the former GHC, the compiler plugins and ``Setup.hs`` programs).
+   Currently cross-compilers such as GHCJS and Asterius use two GHC compilers: one for the target and another for the host (used to build the former GHC, the compiler plugins and `Setup.hs` programs).
 It would be good to make Cabal aware of the different toolchains (including GHC compilers) at its disposal and their bootstrapping relation.